 3 Top Picks: Best Portable Water Filters

-Sawyer All-in-One Water Filtration System: With the capacity to filter up to a million gallons of water, the Sawyer PointOne is a good choice if you don’t want to worry about needing to replace filter cartridges frequently.
+Sawyer All-in-One Water Filtration System: With the capacity to filter up to 100,000 gallons of water, the Sawyer PointOne is a good choice if you don’t want to worry about needing to replace filter cartridges frequently.

 For convenience, this water filter features an adapter that can transfer your cleaned water to a drinking bottle or other receptacle.